How does warm saganaki prawns, tossed through a fresh green salad, served with crusty sourdough bread, sound? Like your idea of yum? Read on!

 - Add prawns, oregano and half the parsley.
 Cook, stirring occasionally, for 5 minutes or until prawns are pink and cooked through.
 Add tomatoes.
 Cook for 1 minute or until just starting to collapse.

 - Top with feta.
 Place under grill.
 Grill for 2 to 3 minutes or until feta is heated through.
 Sprinkle with remaining parsley.

-- Toss with salad greens, capsicum and onion.
+- Toss with salad greens, capsicum and thinly sliced onion.
 Serve with bread slices.